quirinpa/react-vss/README.md

 Size can be the default (unit) size, which is usually when the label is omitted.
 It can also be small (half) or big (double), smallest (a fourth) or biggest (quadruple).
 Size can also be 0.
 When you apply "neg" after the size label, it negates the value.
+When used with a unit, usually the value is on the left, and the unit is on the right.

 ### position
 Position can be relative or absolute